brandon-rbc/CSE412FinalProject/README.md

 Click Clone.
 You may be asked to log into GitHub.
 If so, click "Log in with GitHub," and then click the Authorize button when the new page is opened.

 ## Libraries
 We must install a few python libraries.
-To do so, open the terminal in PyCharm and run these:
+To do so, open the terminal for your new projcet in PyCharm and run these:
 ```
 > pip install pyside6
 ```